mandira-sawkar/mandira-sawkar.github.io/_pages/about.md

 ---
 permalink: /
 title: "About me"
-excerpt: ""
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Bridging Code and Culture: My Journey from French Diplomacy to Data Innovation
+## Bridging Code and Culture: My Journey from French Diplomacy to Data Innovation

 I started out translating languages at the French Embassy and championing international partnerships—until I rediscovered another language that lit a spark: code.
 Watching lines of Python shape the world around me felt as revolutionary as bridging different cultures.
 That moment changed everything.